What You Need to Know About SPACs Before You Invest

 SPACs are legal business entities that don’t have any assets or conduct any sort of business activity.
 In effect, they’re empty husks.
 That’s why they’re often called “blank check companies.”

-As for their purpose, SPACs are used more and more frequently these days to take companies public.
+As for their purpose, SPACs can be used to take companies public.
 So, instead of going through the traditional IPO process, many companies are instead using SPACs to get themselves listed on the stock markets.
-In recent years, SPACs have become relatively common vehicles for taking companies public.

 SPACs and Acquisitions